rjayaragon/hop_dataeng/OneDrive/Desktop/hop_dataeng/pipeline_design.md

  ### What business questions does this answer?
  - What are the most popular programming languages?
  - Which users have the most repositories?
- - What's the trend in repository creation over time?
+ - Which programming languages have the highest average star counts?

  ### What aggregations/features?
  - Count repositories by language